faushine/faushine.github.io/_posts/2019-06-06-02-shell scripts.md

 ```

 ### eg: good password
-/dev/null: if redirect outpit here, it is discarded
+/dev/null: if redirect output here, it is discarded

 ```bash
 if[...]; then